Bribie Island: Amenities

-Bribie Island's main shopping centre is at Bellara, comprising a Woolworths supermarket and a Target store, as well as a number of nationally known companies such as Telstra, Rockmans, Priceline Pharmacy, Nextra Newsagency, Liquorland, Flight Centre, Prouds, Donut King, Mister Minit, Spendless Shoes, Strandbags and Gloria Jean's Coffees.
-The island also has an additional Woolworths supermarket at Banksia Beach, as well as an Aldi store and two large IGA supermarkets located at Bongaree and Woorim.
+Bribie Island's main shopping centre is at Bellara, comprising a Woolworths supermarket and a Target store, as well as a number of nationally known companies.
+The island also has an additional Woolworths supermarket at Banksia Beach.
 Traditional "strip" development of shopping facilities around the island provides a comprehensive array of retail businesses such as hardware stores, medical centres, newsagents, chemists and food outlets.

 There are two large, modern hotels—the Bribie Island Hotel at Bellara and the Blue Pacific Hotel on the 'surf side' of the island at Woorim.
 Residents and visitors often prefer to visit local clubs such as the large and award-winning Bribie Island Citizens and RSL Club, the two bowls clubs at Bongaree, the Surf Life Saving Club at Woorim on the 'surf side', and the small Solander Lakes Bowls Club at Banksia Beach.
 There is a well-established golf club at Woorim, with a second golf course and club house recently completed at Banksia Beach as part of the Pacific Harbor development.
 A small twin cinema was established in 1997 on McMahon Street.

 The House of Happiness is an 88-bed holiday facility for children with disabilities owned and operated by the Brisbane Tram and Bus Special Childrens Association.
-It is at 2 - 16 Clement Street, Woorim.
+It is at 2–16 Clement Street, Woorim.

-The Moreton Bay Regional Council operates a library service at 1 Welsby Parade, Bongaree.
+The Moreton Bay City Council operates a library service at 1 Welsby Parade, Bongaree.
 It also operates the Bribie Island Aquatic Leisure Centre on Goodwin Drive.
 Bribie Jetty at Bongaree is a popular recreation and fishing spot.